extend-chrome/jest-chrome/README.md

 # `@bumble/jest-chrome`

-A mock of the Chrome API for Chrome extensions for use with Jest.
+A complete mock of the Chrome API for Chrome extensions for use with Jest.

-fThe `chrome` object is based on schemas from the Chromium project.
+The `chrome` object is based on schemas from the Chromium project.

 TypeScript support is built in.
 Each function and event is typed using the types from `@types/chrome`.

 ## Usage